-- Conditions where there are chromosomal differences from the usual 46XX or 46XY: Klinefelter’s Syndrome 47XXY, Turner’s Syndrome 45X0.
+- Variations where there are chromosomal differences from the usual 46XX or 46XY: Klinefelter’s Syndrome 47XXY, Turner’s Syndrome 45X0.

-- Conditions where there are hormonal differences: Congenital Adrenal Hyperplasia (CAH), Androgen Insensitivity Syndrome (AIS).
+- Variations where there are hormonal differences: Congenital Adrenal Hyperplasia (CAH), Androgen Insensitivity Syndrome (AIS).

 Human Rights Commission Report - A human rights investigation into the medical "normalisation" of intersex people.

 The Clinical Guidelines for the Management of Disorders of Sex Development in Childhood and Handbook for Parents have been produced by a consortium consisting mainly of: (1) clinical specialists with experience helping patients with Disorders of Sex Development (DSDs); (2) adults with DSDs; and (3) family members (especially parents) of children with DSDs.

 Conservatively, 1 in 2000 people have genetic and physical variations placing them in between male and female.
 Source

 Imagine one end of the bench represents being 100% male, the other 100% female and you can't sit either end, you may be intersex.
 If so you are not alone, 2000 other New Zealanders are sharing the middle with you.